craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

 The style for a while was to wear lots of armor.
 The pendulum has swung back and most people are only wearing knee pads these days.
 I tend to wear a fairly light set of kneepads.
 I like the [Troy Lee 5400](https://amzn.to/2TWJiSZ).
 They don't have any straps, and so getting the right size is key.
 If you want a heavier pad, the [POC VPD](https://amzn.to/2E7wSkG) is burly.

-I really never ride without mine, they keep my knees warm, fend off briars and rocks, and generally stay out of my way.
+I really never ride without my knee pads, they keep my knees warm, fend off briars and rocks, and generally stay out of my way.
 When you buy your shorts, make sure that you don't have a gap of skin between your pads and the bottom of you shorts.
 It's prone to sunburn, briars, and let's look like we know what we're doing out there.

 ## Gloves